 How Medicare Drug Coverage Works

-Original Medicare does not include any drug coverage.
-To ensure you’re covered for your prescriptions, you’ll have to join a Part D Drug Plan from a private insurance carrier to ensure you have the coverage you need.
+Medicare doesn’t include any drug coverage.
+Join a Part D Drug Plan from a private insurance carrier to ensure you have the coverage you need.

-The drug plans offered have a minimum standard which is set by the Center for Medicare and Medicaid Services (CMS).
-CMS states that in 2019 the coverages offered by a Part D Plan must be equal to or better than the following.
+The Centers for Medicare and Medicaid Services (CMS) states that in 2019, the coverages offered by a Part D Plan must be equal to or better than the following.

 - Initial Deductible – Equal to or less than $415.